 - Always wash your hands before you go fishing.

 - Fill up your boat with gas and oil the night before you go fishing.

 - Use natural forage formulas or a formula that has been tested and proven to work.

-- Try to use a odor free soap or a scent neutralizer.
+- Try to use odor-free soap or a scent neutralizer.

-Just these steps can make a world of difference when it comes to catching more bass.
-I have had many students at my bass fishing school that use these steps above and can't believe the difference it can make.
+Just these steps can make a world of difference when catching more bass.
+Many anglers use these steps above and can't believe the difference.

-I hope this article may shed some light when it comes to applying presentations, techniques, and knowledge in your future bass fishing adventures!
+I hope this article may shed some light on applying presentations, techniques, and knowledge in your future bass fishing adventures!

 Until next time.....Take Care & God Bless!